Scroll Down for Program Information and Details about our summer 2020 internship opportunity.

 Mural Making and Placemaking

 MOA is seeking up to 8 interns for summer of 2020 to work under the direction of our Design and Build Fellow artist.
 Summer 2020 includes indoor and outdoor projects.
 Participants will have an opportunity to collaboratively create a body of mural based work for MOA’s main indoor gallery as well as outdoor placemaking initiatives for a prime area within the City of Englewood.
-2020 projects include the production of artistic cross-walks, vinyl wraps for traffic signal utility boxes as well as creating a temporary mural based exhibition at the MOA indoor gallery.
+2020 projects include the production of an artistic cross-walk, vinyl wraps for traffic signal utility boxes (will be created by our alumni artists) as well as creating a temporary mural based exhibition at the MOA indoor gallery.

 Applicants with painting, drawing, mural work, illustration, digital projection mapping and/or animation experience are strongly encouraged to apply for the summer 2020 internship opportunity, as these skills will be required to complete projects.